Welcome to My Health My Choice

 -

-We believe in keeping things simple, smart, and human.
+We believe in keeping things simple, culturally-relevant, and human.
 Every project starts with listening and ends with something we're proud to share.
+MHMC is a culturally grounded health education program co-collaborated and created by NAU and UA.

 -